Weststar Aviation

-Weststar Aviation Services Sdn Bhd (doing business as Weststar Aviation Services) is a non-scheduled airline company based in Sultan Abdul Aziz Shah Airport.
-It is a subsidiary of Weststar Group.
+Weststar Aviation Services Sdn Bhd (doing business as Weststar Aviation Services) is a Malaysian-based non-scheduled airline company primarily engaged in the transportation of oil & gas personnel.
+Its main base is located in Sultan Abdul Aziz Shah Airport and has presence in seven other foreign countries.
+It is a subsidiary of the Malaysian conglomerate company, Weststar Group.

 History

 It was established in April 2003 upon the approval of the Air Operation Certificate (AOC) by the Malaysian Department of Civil Aviation (DCA).
-Its primary fleet consists of Eurocopter EC 120 Colibri, EC 135 Ecureuil, AS365 Dauphin and AgustaWestland AW139.
-In 2018 they acquired 3 AgustaWestland AW189 that transports mostly Petronas and Shell personals in Miri, Sarawak.
-Weststar offered Petronas to operate the AW189’s at a cost similar to operating an AW139 and is currently the cheapest operator of AW189’s in the region.
+Its primary fleet consists of Airbus Helicopters EC 120 Colibri, EC 135 Ecureuil, AS365 Dauphin and Leonardo AW139.
+In 2018 they acquired 3 Leonardo AW189 that transports mostly Petronas and Shell personnel in Miri, Sarawak.
+Weststar offered Petronas to operate the AW189's at a cost similar to operating an AW139 and is currently the cheapest operator of AW189's in the region.

+A European subsidiary called Weststar NDD has been founded in 2018 in Italy.
+A joint venture founded by Namibian Westair Aviation and French Avico Group took the lead of Weststar NDD airline in 2023 and renamed it Westair Helicopters.

 Fleet

 The Weststar Aviation Services fleet consists of the following aircraft (as of November 2016):